+Hi friends!
 Now that the weather has changed to fall, it is time to bring our dinner parties inside.
-I really enjoyed putting together this fall, Thanksgiving table setting for some guests we just hosted from out of town.
+I really enjoyed putting together this Casual Fall Table Setting for some guests we just hosted from out of town.
 Finding neutral-toned features for this table was quite easy.
 Fall colors are so easy to implement into your home decor.

 Great quotes always influence my posts and I love sharing them!
 An Italian-born British poet, Humbert Wolfe wrote “Listen!
 The wind is rising, and the air is wild with leaves, we have had our summer evenings, now the October eves!”
 Such appropriate words from someone born in the late 1800’s.